-The costs of any services that are incidental to, associated with, or resulting from the use of investigational drugs, biological products, or devices as defined in Minnesota Statutes, §151.375 or any other treatment that is part of an approved clinical trial as defined in section 62Q.526 are not covered.
+Investigational drugs, biological products, or devices as defined in Minnesota Statutes, §151.375 or any other treatment that is part of an approved clinical trial as defined in Minnesota Statutes, §62Q.526 are not covered.
 Participation of an Enrollee in an approved clinical trial does not preclude coverage of medically necessary services covered under this Contract that are not related to the approved clinical trial.
+Any items or services that are provided solely to satisfy data collection and analysis for a clinical trial, and not for direct clinical management of the Enrollee, are not covered.
 [Minnesota Statutes, §256B.0625, subd.
 64]